Our obsession with design is not just about a jacket

 We want to use the best materials and create the most refined and durable products possible.
 We want to make it easier for you to keep your gear in play.
 We want to be good ancestors.
 We want to empower people to find inspiration in nature, design and one another.
 We want to acknowledge our interdependence with one another and the living world, and that climate justice can’t be achieved without addressing global inequities.

 Guided by design, community, science and passion, we have committed to halve our environmental footprint and grow our positive social impact.
+We align with the circularity principles of the Ellen MacArthur Foundation, and are pursuing circularity, as part of our path to net zero.

 Here is how we are going about it.